 The ISC subsystems require frequency components of the laser light (sidebands) for controlling the interferometer.
 The IO must provide for the production and monitoring of these sidebands using RF signals from the ISC.
+Specifically, the IO provides:

 • the design, fabrication, and assembly of all RF electro-optic modulators for the production of sidebands for controlling the interferometer and mode cleaner length and alignment sensing systems, including ancillary optical and mechanical components as needed.